 Solar Is An Economic Opportunity

 While it’s well known that solar is clean and helps the environment, what has opened up solar to vastly more people, and led it to become the fastest growing new electricity source in the United States, is that solar is now the least expensive source of electricity on the planet.

 Wait, what?
 Let’s repeat it, to be clear: Solar is the least expensive source of electricity on the planet.

-What that means is that solar electricity is an impressive economic opportunity.
+What that means is that the economics of solar electricity is an impressive opportunity.
 Not only is solar electric equipment incredibly inexpensive, but it is extremely reliable.
 By making the upfront investment to go solar, you gain a system that produces electricity (worth money!) for decades, with little to no maintenance required.

 Solar is a Solid Economic Investment